raspberrypilearning/c3-wolfram-hieroglyphics/en/step_3.md

-## Creating Keyboard Buttons
+## Create keyboard buttons

-Now that each letter is associated with a hieroglyph, we can start to build our keyboard.
-The best way to do this is to build a `Button`.
+Now that each letter is associated with a hieroglyph, you can start to create your keyboard.
+You can create a `Button` to do this.

 --- task ---
 Create a `Button` with the label `a`, which prints the hieroglyph associated with the letter `a`.